Re. ACRONYMS

 NEXT: ESTJ

-Meyers-Briggs INTRO – charts (Part 1b)
+Myers-Briggs INTRO – charts (Part 1b)

 PREVIOUS: MBTI Intro #1a

-SITE: INFJoe Cartoons
+SITEs : INFJoe Cartoons

-REMINDER: When people consistently differ from each other in how they see & interact with the world (different MBTI types), it’s only reasonable they’ll differ in their interests, reactions, values, motivations & skills.
+REMINDER: When people consistently differ from each other in how they see & interact with the world (different MBTI types), it’s only reasonable that they’ll differ in their interests, reactions, values, motivations & skills.

 Our TYPE is Innate, Observable

-TYPE can be Influenced
+It can be Influenced

-TYPE is not a box, not an excuse
+It is not a box, not an excuse

-TYPE indicates Preferences, Not skills
+It indicates Preferences, Not skills

-TYPE is a life-long Journey
+It is a life-long Journey

 🌈

-DETECTING PREFERENCES
+Detecting PREFERENCES

-E = ‘I have to experience life to understand it’
+= ‘I have to experience life to understand it’

 Work: